anveshmuppeda/kubernetes/keda/seleniumgrid/seleniumgrid.md

               command: ["/bin/sh", "-c", "curl --request POST 'localhost:5555/se/grid/node/drain' --header 'X-REGISTRATION-SECRET;'; tail --pid=$(pgrep -f '[n]ode --bind-host false --config /opt/selenium/config.toml') -f /dev/null; sleep 30s"]
 ```

-When the pod is told to **stop**, the **PreStop** command is ran first.
+- When the pod is told to **stop**, the **PreStop** command is ran first.
-We curl the localhost of our pod to tell it to drain.
+- We **curl** the localhost of our pod to tell it to drain.
 The pod will no longer accept new session requests and will finish its current test.
-More information on this can be found in the Selenium Grid documentation.
-We then tail the internal node process that will continue to run until the node has been drained.
+- We then tail the internal node process that will continue to run until the node has been drained.
-After this we give the pod 30 seconds to finish anything else before giving the full termination command.
+- After this we give the pod 30 seconds to finish anything else before giving the full termination command.
-And with that our application can now safely scale down our selenium browser deployments!
+- And with that our application can now safely scale down our selenium browser deployments!